+Examination Regulations:

-Examination Regulations: Group Introductory
+Group Introductory

-- 1. The set poems for each stage are printed in full in the LAMDA Verse and Prose Anthology Volume 20. - 2.
-The Learners will speak the set poems as they are presented in the LAMDA Verse and Prose Anthology Volume 20. - 3.
-Groups must consist of a minimum of three Learners and a maximum of ten Learners. - 4.
+- The set poems for each stage are printed in full in the LAMDA Verse and Prose Anthology - Volume 20 and alternative options can be found in the LAMDA Additional Set Piece List found here: www.lamda.ac.uk/lamda-exams/our-exams/introductory-exams - 2.
+The Learners will speak the set poems as they are presented in the approved text. - Groups must consist of a minimum of three Learners and a maximum of ten Learners. - 4.
 No unauthorised person is allowed to be present during the examination.
 An 'authorised person' is a person (that is not being assessed), who has been permitted by LAMDA Exams to enter the examination room in line with the requirements of the Learner's Reasonable Adjustment. - 5.
 Live animals are not permitted in the examination room. - 6.
 Electronic devices, such as mobile phones, tablets, e-readers and laptops, are not permitted in the examination room. - 7.
 The selected repertoire must be performed in English.